 The HIPAA framework sets the standards and requirements to protect sensitive health data.

-Purpose: Its purpose is to protect sensitive patient health information and prevent disclosure of that data without the patient’s consent or knowledge.
+Purpose: Its purpose is to protect sensitive patient health information and to prevent disclosure of that data without the patient’s consent or knowledge.

 Applicability: HIPAA applies to any healthcare organization that collects, stores, or processes protected health information (PHI).
 These “covered entities” include hospitals, medical providers, and insurance companies.
 Business associates of these covered entities must also comply with HIPAA.

 FedRAMP provides standards to help federal agencies evaluate the risks of cloud-based solutions.
+A cloud service provider should be “FedRAMP-compliant” so that it can be a more attractive vendor to those agencies.

 The PCI DSS framework outlines 12 requirements to protect credit card data and cardholders.

-Applicability: Any business entity that processes, stores or transmits credit card data must comply with PCI DSS, including merchants (stores and e-commerce), banks, and service providers, regardless of size.
+Applicability: Any business entity that processes, stores, or transmits credit card data must comply with PCI DSS, including merchants (stores and e-commerce), banks, and service providers, regardless of size.

 The Sarbanes-Oxley Act (SOX) and COSO